hohlraum/gdsCAD/doc/source/index.rst

 A Simple Example
 ================
+.. currentmodule:: gdsCAD.core

 Here is a simple example that shows the creation of some text with alignment features.
-It involves the creation of drawing geometry, :class:`Cell`s and a :class:`Layout`.
+It involves the creation of drawing geometry, :class:`Cell`\ s and a :class:`Layout`\ .
 The result is saved as a GDSII file, and also displayed to the screen::

     import os.path